 - Third Party Researchers – those with an ethically approved research project.

 Each user category requires approval for access.
 Death Investigators require approval from the State or Chief Coroner.
-Third Party Researchers requesting access to the NCIS must follow an approval process.
+Third Party Researchers requesting access to the NCIS must obtain approval through the Victorian Department of Justice and Community Safety ethics committee for Australian data and through the New Zealand Chief Coroner for New Zealand data.

 Third Party Researchers with an interest in accessing the NCIS are advised to read the following documents.